This walk was originally developed in cooperation with Wien Museum, as part of their major retrospective on Wagner.

-100 years after his death, we celebrate the work of the radical-elegant Vienna architect Otto Wagner, by exploring all his buildings in a single day.
+Just over 100 years after his death, we celebrate the work of the radical-elegant Vienna architect Otto Wagner, by exploring all his buildings in a single day.
 In previous years, we staged a Long March through Vienna, visiting every Bezirk (on foot, inside 9 hours).
-This summer, we play with the format, by looking at all of Otto Wagner, and the way he influenced our home town.
+This spring, we play with the format, by looking at all of Otto Wagner, and the way he influenced our home town.
 36 buildings, 16 Districts!

 Walk leader: Eugene Quinn